wuruoyun/vue-component-lib-starter/README.md

 - Webpack configuration [webpack.config.js](webpack.config.js)
 - Source codes for documentation apps [docs/src](docs/src)

+As [package.json](package.json) is shared by both library and document app, their dependencies are shared.
+To make the dependencies clean for the library, if an external library is only used by the documentation app, add them as `devDependencies` instead of `dependencies` or `peerDependencies`.

 ### Dependencies

 The library has a peer dependency to Vue 2, expecting the consumer of the library has its own depency to Vue too.

 The same version of Vue 2 is also in dev dependency so that when running `npm install`, it will also get installed.

+## Extension

+### JSX

+If you want to use JSX in your component, refer to [babel-plugin-transform-vue-jsx](https://github.com/vuejs/babel-plugin-transform-vue-jsx).
+You will need to install a few npm modules and configure your Babel to use the `transform-vue-jsx` plugin.

 ## License